-India’s New Restructuring Debt Scheme Aims to Ease Economic Pain Brought By COVID-19
+India’s New Restructuring Debt Scheme Aims to Ease Economic Pain Brought By COVID-1920 August 2020

 As economic uncertainty continues amid an extended lockdown, “restart,” “reset” and “restructure” are top of mind right now among distressed firms in the country.

 India has seen a sharp rise in non-performing assets (NPAs) and defaults cases across the country due to the economic downturn brought on by the COVID-19 pandemic.
 Since the beginning of the national lockdown that began on March 25, the Indian government has been rolling out measures to contain the spike and support the ecosystem.
 However, the potential for trouble is brewing.

 In its Financial Stability Report (FSR), the Reserve Bank of India (RBI) predicts that the gross NPAs of banks may rise to 12.5 percent by March 2021.
 Previously, it was 8.5 percent in March 2020.
 In the same report, the Central Bank warns that NPAs could rise to a high of 14.7 percent in the event of severe stress.

 The introductory amendments to the Insolvency and Bankruptcy Code (IBC) 2016 by the government was announced to help medium and small businesses by increasing defaulting threshold from Rs.
 1 lakh to Rs.
 1 crore, excluding debt arising out of circumstances created by COVID-19 and suspending fresh IBC proceedings for one year.